Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 `G31 P` is the trigger force in grams.
 The firmware tares the load cell automatically when a probing move starts, so the threshold is relative to the resting force at that moment and no manual tare is needed before probing.
 40 to 70g is a reasonable starting point.

 Optionally `M558 U<low>:<high>` sets a safe window in grams for the preload, i.e. the resting force latched by the tare (`sensors.probes[0].preload`).
 A probing move is refused if the preload is outside the window when the move starts.
 This catches probing without a locked tool or with a badly seated tool.

->If you set up load cell probing with an earlier firmware version: the threshold is now in grams, not raw counts.
-Remove any `G31 ...
-P{global.INDX_LC_Z_trigger}` line from your probing macros; a stale counts value applied as grams results in a threshold that can never trigger.{.is-warning}

 >Test in the air before the first real probe: start a probing move well above the bed and press the nozzle upwards by hand.
 The move must stop immediately.
 This verifies the threshold and the sign of V without risking a head crash.{.is-warning}